-- Each question requires a reasonable level of written information and not limited to one-line or yes/no answers.
-As a guide, typical answers should have a minimum of 40 words - Some questions employ the use of diagrams and extracts from technical material, as are the creation of diagrams by the candidate in formulating answers - A number of guestions require the knowledge or use of formulae - A number of questions require the extraction of technical information from supplied technical documents or literature, such a crane duty charts and the operator's manual. - The test criteria and number of questions for each pathway can be found in Annex F - Lifting Technician Apprenticeship EPA: Knowledge test criteria for all pathways.
+- Some questions employ the use of diagrams and extracts from technical material, as are the creation of diagrams by the candidate in formulating answers - A number of questions require the knowledge or use of formulae - A number of questions require the extraction of technical information from supplied technical documents or literature, such a crane duty charts and the operator's manual. - The test criteria and number of questions for each pathway can be found in Annex F - Lifting Technician Apprenticeship EPA: Knowledge test criteria for all pathways.